dn0sar/frontal_poc/README.md

 The `MICROBENCH` scenario is set up with two blanaced branches that contain many `test` and `mov` instructions.
 The alignment of the branches can be changes with the `ALIGN1` and `ALIGN2` variables in [Makefile.config](Makefile.config).

-An plot from a test run with the default parameters is given below, showing the timing distributions of the same instruction, but groupped with the branch at which they belong to.
+A plot from a test run with the default parameters is given below, showing the timing distributions of the same instruction, but groupped with the branch at which they belong to.

 ![microbench-plot](frontal/plots/scenario_microbench_example_plot.png)